 Configure retry options.
 When integrating with a message queue, make sure to configure the client responsible for interactions with the queue with appropriate retry settings.
 Specify parameters such as the maximum number of retries, delay between retries, and maximum delay.

 Use exponential backoff.
-Implement exponential backoff strategy for retry attempts.
+Implement an exponential backoff strategy for retry attempts.
 This means increasing the time between each retry exponentially, which helps reduce the load on the system during periods of high failure rates.

 ServiceBusClient